Storage Solutions That Transformed Our Garage Makeover

 Mixing paint gave us just enough to paint the walls, ceiling, doors, and trim.

-Instead of hiring a contractor to refinish our concrete floor, we rented a concrete grinder and polisher to do it ourselves.
+Instead of hiring a contractor to refinish our concrete garage flooring, we rented a concrete grinder and polisher to do it ourselves.

-We’ve had questions about how we installed shiplap in our garage but the paneling was already here.
-The beauty of an old house: character is built in.
+We’ve had questions about how we installed shiplap in our garage wall but the paneling was already here.
+The beauty of an old house is the character built in.

 Tip to Remember Before Organizing a Garage

 It’s a total Captain Obvious statement, I know.
-But purge and declutter ruthlessly before ever starting any sort of garage organization plan.
-Why organize items you aren’t using?
+But first things first: purge and declutter ruthlessly before ever starting any sort of garage organization plan.

 Be as minimal-minded as possible.
+Create as much space as you can; as you declutter, visualize the end result of a clean garage to motivate you.
 That alone helped our plight quite a bit.

 But creepy Gummy Bob (Robert’s punching bag) made the cut, and yes, I do still scream when I see a “strange man” in our garage in the middle of the night. 🙄